fbef0102/Game-Private_Plugin/L4D_插件/Server_伺服器/l4d_slot_vote/readme.md

 	* Change server slots
 		* Admin types ```!slots X``` to change server slots (X is number)
 		* Normal player types ```!slots X``` to call vote to change server slots (X is number)
+		* Server slots would be locked after change
 	* Kick all spectators
 		* Admin types ```!kickspec``` to kick all spectators except for admins.
 		* Normal player types ```!kickspec``` to call vote to kick all spectators except for admins.
 (Ban 5 mins)